Jessica Rosemary Shepherd: Career

 Shepherd's paintings feature in the Shirley Sherwood Collection, the Fitzwilliam Museum and National Botanic Gardens (Ireland).
 Her work has been featured in a number of exhibitions.
 In 2014, she was featured on the BBC4 documentary "In Search of Rory McEwen" where she demonstrated how to paint on vellum in the Chelsea Physic Garden.

 On 16 February 2017 Shepherd held her first solo exhibition at Abbott and Holder in London and in conjunction published her first book titled ‘Leafscape’ featuring her collection of watercolour paintings on leaves.
 For the collection, Shepherd worked in collaboration with musician Hoodlum Priest (Derek Thompson) to produce a soundtrack which was released by Concrete Music Publishing.

 In late 2017, inspired by Novalis' unfinished Bildungsroman 'Heinrich von Ofterdingen', Shepherd began her next project on the Blue Flower.
+This project culminated in the publication of a book 'Blaue Blume' which was published by Inky Leaves Publishing in 2026.

 In 2018 Shepherd launched INK Quarterly (INKQ) – a collaborative art publication that acts as a stage for thinkers and artists to talk freely about their ideas and practice for an educated audience.
 2018 also saw the birth of the Inky Leaves podcasting channel which, via a series of talks and interviews, discusses and promotes botanical art.

 Personal life

 Shepherd was a model and muse for well known ceramic artist, printmaker and painter Eric James Mellon between 2004 and 2006, frequently appearing in his work wearing hats.
-She has also been a model for other well known artists including Piers Ottey, Gym Hamala and Youth and spent a year studying the history of painting under the tuition of YBA artist Nick Fudge.
+She has also been a model for other well known artists including Piers Ottey, Gym Hamala and Youth and spent a year studying the history of painting under the tuition of YBA artist Nick Fudge..
+She is the daughter of internationally recognised British studio potter and ceramic artist Kitty Shepherd.